fnagel/t3extblog/README.md

 ------------
 I'm tired of hardly maintained extensions and hard to maintain code with unclean logic.
 Tried to built a clean Extbase / Fluid alternative around the old codebase.
-Migration not needed as old SQL and TCA is used.
+Data migration not needed as old SQL and TCA is used.

-This extension should not be used for starting a new blog with TYPO3.
+This extension could (but should probably not) be used for starting a new blog with TYPO3.

-This extension will support migration to TYPO3 6.x.
+This extension will support migration to TYPO3 6.x. as soon as 6.2 LTS is released.

 Features